qlkzy/mindfulity/README.md

 ## Installation

 `mindfulity` requires Python 2 (tested on Python 2.7).
-If Python is not currently installed on your system, you should be able to install it through your package manager.
-On a Debian-based system (including Ubuntu and Mint), execute the command:

-    sudo apt-get install python
+This should already be installed on your system.

-Then, change into the directory into which you installed `mindfulity`, and run:
+In the directory into which you extracted mindfulity, run:

     sudo ./install.sh